sanderland/gutsygit/README.md

 * `gg cp`: Commit and push changes with a generated commit message.
 * `gg bcp newbranch some description`: Create a new branch named "newbranch", commit, and push any changes that were not commited before this with the commit message "some description".
 * `gg Csl othertask`: Commit current changes regardless of commit hooks status, switch to 'othertask' branch and updates it.

-## Assumptions:

-You work in a devopment environment based on pull request, avoiding pushing to your main branch.
-Commit messages are not always very relevant.

 ## Settings
 Settings are retrieved from `git config` with the `gutsygit.[setting]` key: